-The Unique Life Cycle of Soybean Cyst Nematode Makes it a $1.5 Billion Parasite
+The Unique Life Cycle of SCN, The $1.5 Billion Parasite

-Soybean cyst nematode (SCN) is rated as the most important pathogen of soybean in the United States, causing approximately $1.5 billion in soybean loss every year.
-SCN was first discovered in NC state in 1954 but has now been found in all soybean-growing states in the U.S. Nearly every soybean fields in the U.S. has been infested with the expensive nematode.
+Soybean cyst nematode (SCN) is the most important pathogen of soybean in the United States, causing approximately $1.5 billion in soybean loss every year.
+The parasite was first discovered in NC state in 1954, but has been confirmed in all soybean-growing states in the U.S. SCN has infested nearly all soybean fields in the U.S.

 For those who are not familiar with SCN, SCN is a parasitic roundworm that feeds on the roots of soybean plants, causing significant damage and yield loss every year worldwide.

-The biology and lifecycle of SCN give it the capability to survive in the absence of soybean plants and thrive in the presnece of susceptibe soybean plants.
-This article is meant to decribe how the life cycle of SCN contributes to a high soybean loss and how growers can reduce or prevent the loss using an integrated pest managemnt approach.
+The biology and lifecycle of SCN give it the capability to survive in the absence of soybean plants and thrive in the presence of susceptibe soybean plants.
+In this, article we decribe how the life cycle of SCN contributes to high soybean loss and how growers can reduce or prevent the loss using an integrated pest managemnt approach.

 SCN Life Cycle: